-Leon Scott Baxter is the author of the newly released parenting book, (affiliate link below) Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, and the founder of the website SafetyNetters.com.
+Leon Scott Baxter is the author of the newly released parenting book, Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, (affiliate link below).
 As a teacher and parent of two children he has a lot of experience with kids.
 That is why I am happy to have him share a guest post today that really speaks to the journey of growing up for both the child and the adult.

-The Journey Of Growing Up For Children And Parents
+The Growing Up Journey For Children And Parents

 by Leon Scott Baxter